New Assisted Dying Bill Introduced In UK Parliament - UrduPoint

 New Assisted Dying Bill Introduced In UK Parliament

-London, (APP - UrduPoint / Pakistan Point News - 16th Oct, 2024) A new proposal to legalise assisted dying in England and Wales is introduced in the UK parliament on Wednesday, sparking concern from senior church leaders and opponents about the implications of allowing the terminally ill to die on their own terms.
+London, (APP - UrduPoint / Pakistan Point News - 17th Oct, 2024) A new proposal to legalise assisted dying in England and Wales was introduced in the UK parliament on Wednesday, sparking concern from senior church leaders and opponents about its implications.

-Supporters of the bill and opponents were due to make their voices heard outside parliament, where an assisted dying bill was last debated -- and defeated -- in the Commons in 2015.
+Supporters and opponents of changing the law made their voices heard outside parliament, where an assisted dying bill was last debated -- and defeated -- in the Commons in 2015.

+Anil Douglas, 39, said an assisted dying law would have provided "safety" and "dignity" to his father, who took his own life.

+"It was a very lonely, dangerous, isolated death.
+He was forced to take very drastic action behind closed doors and couldn't discuss his decision with any of us that loved him," he said.

 Currently, assisted suicide is banned in England, Wales and Northern Ireland, with a maximum prison sentence of 14 years.